 The amount and type of exercise that a Mastiff needs depends on their age, health, and energy levels.

 For Mastiff puppies, exercise should be light to moderate in both intensity and duration as their joints, bones and ligaments are still developing.
 It is important to avoid over-exercising them as this can cause injuries that can worsen as they grow older.
-A good rule of thumb is to start with short walks for about 10 minutes at a time.

 As puppies grow older, the duration of their walks can be gradually increased to 30 to 60 minutes per day.
 Swimming is also an excellent form of low impact exercise for Mastiff puppies that will help build muscle without putting too much strain on their developing bodies.